 In today’s society, we are bombarded with choices upon choices, ultimately overwhelming us rather than simplifying our daily lives.
 Stepping into a coffee shop alone can inundate some people with countless choices to select from for a simple cup of Joe.

-Regardless of the reason, there are many causes to decision paralysis.
+Regardless of the reason, there are many causes of decision paralysis.
 Therefore, not only is it important to focus on what causes it, but also on how to manage it, and eventually prevent ‘decision-making stagnation.’

 Almost everyone will experience a form of analysis paralysis in his or her career and/or personal lives.
-Therefore, here are a few productivity tips that will help you get started on the path of making a concrete decision, and making whatever conclusion you choose, the right one.
+Therefore, here are a few productivity tips that will help you get started on the path of making a concrete decision, and make whatever conclusion you choose, the right one.

 Strategies for Overcoming Decision Paralysis